-The minimum time in hours until the Resource is available for Balancing Energy deployment; and
+The minimum time in hours until the Resource is available for Balancing Energy deployment;

+[PIP 147: Ref. sentence below, current design does not support “An expiration time for the bid”.
+When functionality added, add the following section:]

-An expiration time for the bid.
+(8) An expiration time for the bid.

 ERCOT Procurement of Replacement Reserve Service As Needed

 ERCOT will purchase RPRS by 1630 based on bids submitted at 1430, ERCOT’s 1100 Load forecast, considering 1100 Day Ahead Schedules (unless modified in accordance with Section 4.4.10, QSE Submittal of Updated Balanced Energy Schedules), and in accordance with Ancillary Services Section 6.6, Selection Methodology.
 ERCOT will notify QSEs of accepted RPRS bids by 1630.
 Insufficient RPRS bids will be addressed with OOMC.